Skip to content

 Concluding

-Word of warning, Victron Energy, a popular, yet rather over priced supplier of Solar regulators, controllers and other related components, have been selling LFP batteries without a BMS, these batteries as of last year (2024) are illegal to sell or install in Australia, as all Lithium batteries are required by legislation to have a BMS.
+Word of warning, Victron Energy, a popular, yet rather over priced supplier of Solar regulators, controllers and other related components, have been selling LFP batteries without a BMS, these batteries as of October 2023 are illegal to sell or install in Australia, as all Lithium batteries are required by legislation to have a BMS.
 Victron like to make you pay for features, and this is one of them, iTechworld in Perth manufacture and supply LiFePO4 batteries, as does another international, Renogy, who also supply regulators and other Solar equipment, both of these are reasonable priced, iTechworld I'd recommend for UPS batteries, but for high capacity 100/200/300Ah batteries, I'd recommend Renogy's.

 Other words of caution for drop-in LiFePO4 replacements into UPS's designed for SLA's, just remember that some of these UPS models are designed to calculate run time for SLA, meaning it might put you into LowBatt state when you still have 20 minutes left, not all UPS's are equal, and although 12v LiFePO4 batteries should be charged to 14.6v, most SLA UPS's will only charge to 14.4v, this is still safe and most workable, you'll still get better performance and life out of the cells, every twelve months though I pull mine out and throw them on the bench and use CC of .2c (constant charge current of 20% of the battery Amperage rating) at 14.6v for that extra little top up, it usually ends 10 minutes later, so not sure if it's really worth the effort anyway.

 This write-up is primarily for UPS batteries, but the same information applies be it a 7Ah UPS battery, or a 300Ah you're chasing to stick in a camper, RV, or boat.
-BTW If chasing the larger capacity batteries, ensure the cells are prismatic, you get even better sense of protection from them that you can't get in pouch style LFP's in small batteries like for UPS's.
+BTW If chasing the larger capacity batteries, ensure the cells are prismatic, you get even better sense of protection from them that you can't get in pouch style or 32700 cells LFP's in small batteries like for UPS's.

 Always exercise caution when working with batteries, gloves and eye protection are a must, beware sparking, this can be normal when connecting the batteries to the UPS, but might alarm someone the first time it occurs.